Best Things to Do in Otsu #3

 1 Jinbo Pearls

-This shop sells lovely and elegant jewelry made with the pearls of Lake Biwa, each of individual color and form.
-Wanting to proudly communicate Otsu-made art throughout the country, jewelry designer and third-generation proprietor Tomoko Sugiyama decided to open the shop along the Old Tokaido Road, a cultural center throughout Japan’s history.
+This shop sells lovely and elegant jewelry made with the individually colored and formed pearls of Lake Biwa.
+Wanting to proudly communicate Otsu-made art throughout the country, jewelry designer and third-generation proprietor Tomoko Sugiyama decided to open the shop along the Old Tokaido Road, which is a cultural center throughout Japan’s history.

 2 Fujiya Takumi

-This sweets shop is in a neighborhood that was called Tamaya-Cho in the days when it flourished through the production of cannonballs.
+This sweetshop is in a neighborhood that was called Tamaya-Cho in the days when it flourished through the production of cannonballs.
 Founded in 1661 and now run by the 13th generation of the family, the shop offers the famous sweet Otsuerakugan, which was popular in Edo as a souvenir of feudal lord travels.
-Each of the nine pictures carries a meaning of good matchmaking and long life.
+Each of its nine pictures carries a meaning of good matchmaking and long life.

 3 The Otsu-e Painting Shop

 Otsu-e refers to folk paintings that told unique stories, using designs fused with the Edo culture of the times.
 The art form was popular as souvenirs of post stations or as talismans for travel.
-Here you will find works by successive heads of the family.
-Paintings created individually by the current fifth generation head can be purchased.
+Here you will find works by successive heads of the family, and paintings created individually by the current fifth generation head can be purchased.
 Post cards, tenugui cloths, and other sundries are also for sale.

 4 Shopping Street HOTEL KOO Otsuhyaku-Cho

-In this shopping street that runs along the Old Tokaido Road, seven hotel buildings, renovated from town homes over 100 years old, blend in with the street.
+Seven hotel buildings, renovated from town homes over 100 years old, blend in with the street in this shopping street that runs along the Old Tokaido Road.
 The central front-desk building is staffed by a concierge, who tells guests about surrounding gourmet offerings, shopping, famous spots, and how to enjoy the neighborhood.

 5 Nakagawa Seiseido Tea Store Main Store

 Otsu has a deep history with tea.
-Tea leaves were placed inside Shigaraki ware pots and carried to Edo in the Edo Period, and were exported to America in the Meiji Period.
-At this shop founded in 1858, you’ll find types of tea that Saicho brought back from Tang Dynasty China, tea with connection to Hideyoshi, Asamiya tea from Shiga, and many other types of tea leaves.
+Tea leaves were placed inside Shigaraki ware pots to be carried to Edo in the Edo Period (1603-1867) and were exported to America in the Meiji Period (1868-1912) .
+At this shop founded in 1858, you’ll find types of tea that Saicho brought back from Tang Dynasty China, tea with connection to Toyotomi Hideyoshi, Asamiya tea from Shiga, and many other types of tea leaves.